-- (b) Benefits There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
-To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £730,748 at 31 March 2021. - (c) NNDR Mandatory Relief The Authority has received a claim for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
-No decision to grant relief to the Trust has yet been made and is subject to ongoing investigation.
-The view of the Authority is that the claim is unfounded.
-A court decision has supported the Council's position, although the NHS Trusts have now been given leave to appeal.
-The timing, probability and amount of any relief given are therefore uncertain at the current time.
+(b) Benefits - There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
+To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £750k at 31 March 2022.